Frequently Asked Questions

 What GPA do I need?

 Your culumative GPA is an important indicator of your ability for success in a foreign academic environment.
-Good academic standing (typically defined as a 2.7 GPA) is required for all programs.
-Some programs require higher GPAs (such as 3.0) while others may be flexible in accepting students with lower GPAs.
+Good academic standing (typically defined as 2.0 or above) is required for all programs.
+Some programs require higher GPAs (such as 2.7 or 3.0) while others may be flexible in accepting students with lower GPAs.
 If you have any concerns about your GPA, please speak with a Study Abroad advisor and we will do our best to find a program for you.

 What other eligibility requirements should I be aware of?